ExpiringFrog/deribingo/README.md

 ## Setup

-### Locally
+## Installing Python and Git
-However, if you'd like to develop locally, you can install the dependencies with the following steps depending on your Operating System (OS).
+You can install the dependencies with the following steps depending on your Operating System (OS).

 You're going to download and install Git and Python 3.8.2: